mikromika/skeleton-laravel-5.4/README.md

-# main folder / skeleton-laravel-5.4
+ * Main folder is skeleton-laravel-5.4
-# blog-L54 is project folder
+ * blog-L54 is project folder

 I am new with PHP and Laravel, I have started from zero knowledge from PHP.